AAP127/ECE196_team10/milestones_progress.md

 Our team relied on Google Firebase to store our parking information reported by the dashboard.
 Parking services or the group responsible for this deployment may ultimately want to create a database on-site, or make other considerations, epsecially as more live traffic flows through the database and if they consider parking data to be confidential.

-Additionally, switching to a UCSD hosted or other hosting domain may ensure no issues with student/ user traffic to the main website, as the current site is hosted on github pages.
+Additionally, switching to a UCSD hosted or other hosting domain may ensure no issues with the amount of student/ user traffic to the main website, as the current site is hosted on github pages.